irvcaza/datalake4os/README.md

 docker-compose down
 ```

 **Note:** If you are runnig it on windows and you receive an error ': No such file or directory' on hive-metastore.
-You have to modify line endings to linux style on the files of services\hive\bin
+You have to modify line endings to linux style on the files of services/hive/bin
 those files are

-- services\hive\bin\entrypoint.sh
+- services/hive/bin/entrypoint.sh
-- services\hive\bin\hivemetastore
+- services/hive/bin/hivemetastore
-- services\hive\bin\hiveserver
+- services/hive/bin/hiveserver
-- services\hive\conf\hive-env.sh
+- services/hive/conf/hive-env.sh

-Una manera de evitar esto ejecutar
+One ~paritial~ way to avoid this is using.

 ```
 git config --global core.autocrlf false